joao613/Joao613/README.md

 ### 👋 Hello There, I’m João

-- 👀 I’m interested in ...
-- 📚 Software Development student at 42 Porto.
-Nickname: joamonte
+- 👨‍💻 A Software Developer, student at 42 Porto.
+<!---
+- - 👀 I’m interested in ...
 - ⚡ Fun fact: ...

-<!---
-Joao613/Joao613 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
 --->

 <table style="border: none;">